Drought Requirements In Effect

 The watering restrictions apply to all 225,000 Fort Worth retail accounts, including those outside the city limits.
 It also applies to wholesale customers, the other entities that purchase treated water and resell it.
 In accordance with their contract, wholesale customers must enact the same restrictions as Fort Worth.
 View Stage 1 Rules and Watering Schedule

 The wholesale customers that regularly purchase water are Aledo, Bethesda Water Supply Corp., Burleson, Crowley, Dallas/Fort Worth International Airport, Dalworthington Gardens, Edgecliff Village, Everman, Forest Hill, Grand Prairie, Haltom City, Haslet, Hurst , Keller, Kennedale, Lake Worth, Northlake, North Richland Hills, Richland Hills, Roanoke, Saginaw, Southlake, Trophy Club Municipal Utility District, Westlake, Westover Hills, Westworth Village and White Settlement.

-More than 98 percent of Texas is some level of drought.
+About 47 percent of Texas is some level of drought.
 View U.S. Drought Monitor.